 The toughness of the austenitics relies on their fcc atomic structure.
 The presence of either ferrite or martensite can limit the cryogenic usefulness of the austenitic stainless steels.

-The small levels of ferrite usually present in wrought austenitics is not usually detrimental.
+However, the small levels of ferrite usually present in wrought austenitics are not usually detrimental.

 Cold working of austenitic stainless steels can also affect their cryogenic toughness.